 Japan Explores Maglev Technology for Earthquake-Resistant “Floating Homes”

 Of course, the quake did not kill people directly, but the buildings or houses where people lived were the ones that killed people in the quake.
 If we look at the statistics or photos of earthquakes, we will see that most of the deaths due to earthquakes, large or small, are from buildings or parts of buildings collapsing on people.
-In response to this critical challenge, Japanese researchers in modern building engineering are pioneering a novel initiative: developing “floating houses” utilizing magnetic levitation technology specifically designed to withstand the damaging effects of earthquakes.
+In response to this critical challenge, Japanese researchers in modern building engineering are pioneering a novel initiative: developing “floating houses” utilising magnetic levitation technology specifically designed to withstand the damaging effects of earthquakes.

 The concept draws inspiration from the principles of magnetic levitation (Maglev) technology used in high-speed trains.
 A research study by Furuya, M. Fujishita, and their team, published in 2020 at the Earthquake Response Engineering Conference and on the Airdanshin website (a leading Japanese earthquake-resistant construction firm), explored the development of Tuned Mass Damper (TMD) models for long-term construction.

 TMDs are passive vibration control devices that mitigate the dynamic response of structures to external forces like earthquakes.
 The research focused on a magnetic levitation technique leveraging the TMD truss method.
-This method employs wind pads and magnetic or electromagnetic repulsive forces to minimize friction and enhance the TMD system’s performance in reducing earthquake-induced vibrations on buildings.
+This method employs wind pads and magnetic or electromagnetic repulsive forces to minimise friction and enhance the TMD system’s performance in reducing earthquake-induced vibrations on buildings.

 The study’s findings demonstrate the effectiveness of a low-friction, highly controllable TMD model with broad applications beyond earthquake engineering.
 This technology holds promise for reducing vibrations in buildings, bridges, and other structures, thereby improving overall stability.